PopovEvgeniy/graygdk/readme.txt

 Project Description

-GraY game development kit is an ultra-fast 2D game engine for Windows 2000 or higher.
+Gray Game Development Kit is an ultra-fast 2D game engine for Windows 2000 or higher.
 It uses OPENGL for rendering.

 License

-Gray game development kit is distributed under a zlib license.
+Gray Game Development Kit is distributed under a zlib license.

 Features